 Investment properties are properties held to earn rentals and/or for capital appreciation (including property under construction for such purposes).
 Investment properties are measured initially at cost, including transaction costs.
+The Company does not capitalize borrowing costs during the construction phase of investment properties.
 Subsequent to initial recognition, investment properties are measured at fair value.
 Gains and losses arising from changes in the fair value of investment properties are included in profit or loss in the period in which they arise.